Arminianism: Divergence with Semi-Pelagianism

 Semi-Pelagianism holds that faith begins with human will, while its continuation and fulfillment depend on God's grace, giving it the label "human-initiated synergism".
 In contrast, both Classical and Wesleyan Arminianism affirm that prevenient grace from God initiates the process of salvation, a view sometimes referred to as "Semi-Augustinian", or "God-initiated synergism".
 Following the Reformation, Reformed theologians often categorized both "human-initiated synergism" and "God-initiated synergism" as "Semi-Pelagianism", often leading to mistaken belief that Arminianism aligned with Semi-Pelagianism.

 Divergence with Calvinism

-Calvinism and Arminianism, while sharing historical roots and many theological doctrines, diverge notably on the concepts of divine predestination and election.
-While some perceive these differences as fundamental, others regard them as relatively minor distinctions within the broader spectrum of Christian theology.
+Calvinism and Arminianism, while sharing historical roots and many theological doctrines, diverge most notably on the concepts of divine predestination and election.
+Some view these differences as fundamental, while others consider them relatively minor distinctions within the broader spectrum of Christian theology.